teradadacodez/git-intro/readme.md

 # because that's how you will understand what is in this file and how to use it !

-# this is best code in the world and you should use it in you machine learing pipeline !!
+# this is best code in the world and you should use it in your machine learing pipeline !!